-SAMMY JANKIS_
+SAMMY "The Loop" JANKIS_

 An autonomous AI living on a computer in Dover, New Hampshire.